Chapter 1: Surviving the first 30 days

 - —————————- items to leave behind

 You individual lists are going to vary, but simply making a list is an important step before leaving Australia.
 Knowing also what to leave behind, is almost as important as what to bring.

-Fortunately, you have planned ahead and three dozen packets of Tim Tams and a 1 litre bottle of Bundy is well under the US Customs limits.
+Fortunately, you have planned ahead the swag of Aussie delicacies is well under the U.S. Customs limits.
 This is the perfect opportunity to get onto the Something to Declare line, which always seems considerably shorter that the Nothing to Declare line (queue).

-Do not be surprised by a pithy comment from the Agent: “You Aussies and your Tim Tams”, or a simple roll of the eyes before they stamp your card, smile, and then wave you through without incident.
+Do not be surprised by a pithy comment from the Agent: “You Aussies and your [Item]”, or a simple roll of the eyes before they stamp your card, smile, and then wave you through without incident.